History of Rangpur

-The Rangpur region predominantly includes the northern Bangladeshi districts of Rangpur, Gaibandha, Kurigram, Lalmonirhat and Nilphamari.
+The Rangpur region predominantly includes the northern Bangladeshi districts of Rangpur, Dinajpur, Panchagarh, Gaibandha, Kurigram, Thakurgaon, Lalmonirhat and Nilphamari.
 Since 2010, Rangpur City has been the headquarters of the Rangpur Division of Bangladesh.

 Etymology

-The name Rangpur comes from the word Ranggopur.
-It changed in the flow of time.
+The name Rangpur comes from the word Rango Pur(রঙ্গপুর).
 The word Ranggo means charm, happiness and Pur means a place, area.
 So the word Ranggopur means The city of Happiness There was a king in Kamrup Empire.
 His name was Bhagadatta.
 He built a Ranggamahal by the side of the river named Ghagat.
 Ranggamahal means the ancient kings of Bengal area spent their time by enjoying dance or some kind of other recreation.
 From then, the place was known Ranggapur.
 And in the flow of time it has changed to Rangpur.

 Mughal Empire

 Man Singh I, a military commander of Emperor Akbar, conquered parts of Rangpur in 1575.
 Rangpur came completely under the Mughal empire in 1686.
 Mughalbasa and Mughalhat of Kurigram District still bear marks of the Mughal rule in the region.
 The Mughals made a Criminal Headquarter in Rangpur.
 Northern parts of Rangpur were made a part of the Sarkar of Pinjarah, and southern Rangpur was a part of the Ghoraghat Sarkar.